-Mary J. Blige would record another six albums, all of which achieved spectacular success, reaching platinum (over one million albums sold) status.
-Along with commercial success Blige has also earned a number of awards including two NAACP image awards, and six Grammys.
+Mary J. Blige recorded another six albums, all of which achieved spectacular success, reaching platinum (over one million albums sold) status.
+Along with commercial success, Blige has also earned a number of awards, including two NAACP Image Awards and six Grammys.
+By 2013 she had sold 75 million records worldwide.
+On April 30, 2017, she released Strength of a Woman, her thirteenth studio album.